KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `mmm-hue-lights.js`: Replace it with `MagicMirror²`.
+5. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.

 ## [mmm-miami-transit by istvanfedak](https://github.com/istvanfedak/mmm-miami-transit)